 of the problem solving for my site has to do with the fact that none of

-our roofs are south facing.
+the roofs are south facing.
 As you can see, I had to build on to the

 south end of my workshop to mount the solar collectors that I use to

 heat the building.
-So I originally envisioned mounting the panels
+So I originally envisioned mounting the panels to a

-to a 2 axis tracking array.
+2 axis tracking array.
 But that proved to be problematic, partly